 The Harriet Davis Trust provides four self-catering holiday houses in Pembrokeshire, UK for families with a child with a disability at economical prices.
 Three houses are in the Tenby area and are fully adapted and equipped for wheelchair users.

 HCPT is a volunteer based charity offering pilgrimage holidays to Lourdes in the South of France for disabled and disadvantaged children and adults.

 Heathrow Airport Guide: facilities for those needing special assistance.
 Information and help for people with a disability travelling via Heathrow.

-The Lea Wilby Foundation - provides holiday accommodation in their 6 berth static caravan at Haven Seashore Great Yarmouth for families who are supporting young people who live in the UK and are suffering from childhood cancer.
+The Leah Wilby Foundation - provides holiday accommodation in their six berth static caravan at Haven Seashore Great Yarmouth for families who are supporting young people who live in the UK and are suffering from childhood cancer.
 Not suitable for wheelchair access.